Grilled Beer and Brown Sugar Wings

 - Stir together the remaining ingredients.

-- Grill the wings on all sides until cooked through, brushing with glaze while the chicken cooks.
+- Grill the wings on all sides until cooked through, brushing with the glaze while the chicken cooks.